icdevs/ICEventsWG/draft_proposals_current/candidate-ICRC72-20240924.md

 Fetches information about registered publications in a paginated format, optionally filtered by statistical metrics.

 - **Parameters**:
   - `prev : opt nat`: Optional.
-The namespace of the last publication fetched which helps in pagination.
+The id of the last publication fetched which helps in pagination.
   - `take : opt nat`: Optional.
 The number of publication entries to return.
   - `filter: opt OrchestrationFilter`: Optional.
 Filters for fetching slices and statistical data retrieval for each publication.